I wasn’t planning to visit Dubai.

 It’s worth mentioning that I came up against some of the worst weather Dubai gets (although from the locals’ perspectives, the rain is something to be thankful for, so I can’t complain about it), and it was frustrating to not be able to get great photos of the places I visited.
 The desert sands were wet and dark, the sky was permanently grey, and I know everything would have looked prettier had I had a bright blue backdrop.

 Altogether, I think I did my layover justice.
 I stayed in a lovely hotel in Old Dubai that was a minute away from the souks and full of lovely and welcoming staff.
-For $90 a night, it felt like a bargain for Dubai (seriously, hotels are expensive here!
-And hostels are usually rated about 3/10 on Booking!) and I’d 100% stay there again if a future layover brought me to the city once more.
+For $120 a night, it felt like a bargain for Dubai (seriously, hotels are expensive here!
+And cheaper hotels are usually rated about 3/10 on Booking!) and I’d 100% stay there again if a future layover brought me to the city once more.

 Because that’s the only reason I think I’d have to for visiting Dubai in the future.
 It’s not a place I’d go out of my way to check out, but if a layover could give me a short stop in the city, I’d take the opportunity to head straight to the spice souk.